First Fleet Re-enactment Voyage: Voyage

 At 05:30 on Australia Day (26 January), the Reenactment fleet sailed from Botany Bay.
-Four hours later, they met with Gorch Fock and many of her sister sail training representives from a total of 20 nations at Sydney Heads, and commenced a grand parade of sail into Sydney Harbor.
+Four hours later, they met with Gorch Fock and many of her sister sail training representatives from a total of 20 nations at Sydney Heads, and commenced a grand parade of sail into Sydney Harbor.
 Their arrival to the moorings off Farm Cove coincided with Prince Charles' speech on the steps of the Sydney Opera House.
 An estimated 3,000 vessels were on Sydney Harbour to welcome the fleet.

 Conclusion

 The First Fleet Reenactment Voyage was awarded "Best Event" of the bicentennial.

-In 1988, a 20-minute radio documentary on the re-enactment of The First Fleet Voyage recorded aboard the Swedish barquentine, the Amorina, as it sailed from Hobart to Newcastle produced by Tasmanian Country Hour presenter Tom Murrell, won Best Special Talks and Documentary - Radio International Open for the Bicentennial Media Awards, the Paters sponsored by the Australian Academy of Broadcast Arts and Sciences.
-The documentary was broadcast on the Australian Broadcasting Corporation's national radio show Australia All Over.